-12.9.1.5 Divisional Fire Officer Training Course
+7.3.2.5 Divisional Fire Officer Training Course

-On promotion from station officer to sub-officer, every fire officer should undertake a Divisional Fire Officer (DFO) Training Course.
-This course should provide with theory, the principles and practice of Fire Station management, facilities, fire inspection as well as effective guidelines to command a fire crew and control at an incident site.
-This course should prepare them for their roles as senior fire officers.
-Upon successful completion of training, officer will be able to identify components of an effective fire service organization, and implementation of fire prevention and fire safety programs at their assigned Fire Station and its jurisdiction area.
+On promotion to divisional officer, every fire officer should undertake a Divisional Fire Officer (DFO) training course.
+This course should provide with theory, principles and practices in terms of Fire Station management, facilities, fire inspection as well as effective guidelines to command fire crew and control at an incident site.
+This course should be designed to promote them for their roles as senior fire officers.
+Upon successful completion of training, officers should be able to identify components of an effective fire service organization, and implementation of fire prevention and fire safety programs at their assigned area of jurisdiction.